zachleat/zachleat.com/web/_posts/2021-01-25-eleventy-image.md

 ---
 title: 'Don’t Shut Down Your Business!
-Instead, Use Eleventy Image'
+Instead Use Eleventy Image'
 tags:
   - project
   - eleventy
+  - popular-posts
+postRank: 2
 ---
 _This talk was first delivered for Jamstack Toronto._